 Once you see how helpful your training manual is, you’ll want to develop more as your business grows.
 For instance, you’ll want to document all the tasks you offload to your new office manager or assistance into a new training manual or document for that position.

 Don’t forget that managing new workers comes with more responsibilities; tracking their work and providing feedback.
-Employees forms are included in our blueprints to Start a Residential Cleaning Business and Premium House Cleaning Success System.
+Employee forms are included in our blueprints to start cleaning.

 Other Templates to Help Your Business

 Templates are another easy way to systemize your business.
 You can use templates for all kinds of tasks including emails, newsletters, business letters, sales letters, short processes and more.
-Email and advertising templates are included with the Business-in-a-Box and the Premium House Cleaning Success System.
+Email and advertising templates are included with the Business-in-a-Box cleaning business startup kit and the Premium House Cleaning Success System.

 A template is a fill-in-the blanks type of document that just needs updating.
-It is a great tool to use for writing your ads and marketing messages.
+It is a great tool to use for writing your ads and marketing messages to increase sales in business.
 Plus they can be handed to anyone with simple instructions on how to complete them.